-Brigidine College aims to foster the development of Catholic faith and spirituality as well as to empower our young women to create a more just society, within the school and beyond it.
+Brigidine College aims to foster the development of Catholic values and spirituality as well as to empower our young women to create a more just society, within the school and beyond it.

 To this end:

 - Prayer and worship are a priority within the College timetable.
 Students actively participate in liturgical experiences.

 - Religious Education Programs are linked to the life experiences of the students.